 - Start with realistic goals.
 When overweight people achieve even modest weight loss they reduce risk factors in the heart.

 - A regular exercise program is essential for maintaining weight loss.
 If there are no health prohibitions, choose one that is enjoyable.
-Check with a doctor about any health consideration.
+Check with your provider about any health consideration.

 - Do not take hunger pangs as cues to eat.
 A stomach that has been stretched by large meals will continue to signal hunger for large amounts of food until its size reduces over time with smaller meals.

 - Be honest about how much you eat, and track calories carefully.
-People who do not carefully note everything they eat tend to take in excessive calories.
+Carefully noting everything you eat can help you to avoid taking in excessive calories.

 - Once a person has lost weight, maintenance is required.
 To maintain a healthy weight, make careful decisions about how many calories you consume in food and how many calories you expend through physical activity.
 Such thinking will eventually become automatic.